OniCampos/P1-FindingLaneLines/README.md

   - out_solidWhiteCurve.jpg
 - P1.ipynb : jupyter notebook containing the project
 - writeup_report : a markdown file containing a summary of the project

+### Instructions for running the code

+At the terminal prompt, run the following command (the file "P1.ipynb" has to be on the current directory):

+`> jupyter notebook`

+A browser window will appear showing the contents of the current directory.
+Click on the file "P1.ipynb"!